News Worth Mentioning

 With the enactment of a single law, hundreds of thousands of instant felons were created.
 This is wrong.

-Swalwell's statement exposes the thinking of a would-be dictator, and ought to be consider as criminal for someone who is intended to represent voters, based on a Constitution written by the people, authorizing and limiting the government to specific powers and actions intended to be taken in their stead.
+Swalwell's statement exposes the thinking of a would-be dictator, and ought to be considered as criminal for someone who is supposed to represent voters, based on a Constitution written by the people, authorizing and limiting the government to specific powers and actions intended to be taken in their stead.

 This marks the end of gun control